c-harding/obidos/model/README.md

 `yarn test` runs the tests.

-`yarn typecheck` typechecks the code.
+`yarn check` checks the codes for errors, without changing anything.

 `yarn lint` reformats the code, and prints any warnings and errors.